 \subsection{Application to BAS}

 We train RBM trained on BAS with a $L_1$ regularization to enforce the sparsity of the weights.
-Thanks to the regularization, each hidden unit focuses on a given bar or a given stripe, see Fig.~\ref{fig:weights_BAS}(a).
-The change $h_{\mu} \leftarrow - h_{\mu}$ leaves the energy $E^{\text{eff}}(\mathbf{h})$ unchanged: a bar or a stripe can be present or not, see Fig.~\ref{fig:weights_BAS}(c).
+Each hidden unit focuses on a given bar or a given stripe thanks to the regularization (Fig.~\ref{fig:weights_BAS}(a)).
+The change $h_{\mu} \leftarrow - h_{\mu}$ leaves the energy $E^{\text{eff}}(\mathbf{h})$ unchanged: a bar or a stripe can be present or not (Fig.~\ref{fig:weights_BAS}(c)).
 We use a Gibbs sampling in the hidden space where one hidden unit is updated according to Algorithm~\ref{algo:AGS_MH_continuous}.
-Our algorithm efficiently switches on/off these hidden units, see Fig.~\ref{fig:BAS}(a).
+Our algorithm efficiently switches on/off these hidden units (Fig.~\ref{fig:BAS}(a)).

 Notice that, without regularization, each hidden unit would focus on several bars and stripes (Fig.~\ref{fig:weights_BAS}(b)).
 In that case, allowing for steps in the hidden-unit space does not help, and our algorithm is inefficient (Fig.~\ref{fig:BAS}(b)).